Joel Olwenyi

-Joel Olwenyi (born 28 August 1980) is a Ugandan cricketer.
+Joel Olwenyi (born 28 August 1980 in Kampala) is a Ugandan cricketer and former captain of the Uganda national side.
 A right-handed batsman and right-arm medium-fast bowler, Olwenyi has represented Uganda 13 times in the ICC Trophy.
+He featured for Uganda in ICC events and List A matches through the 2000s and captained the side victory in the 2007 ICC World Cricket League Division Three tournament in Darwin, Australia.